"

 Version

-• Minor number changes or second level numbers indicate minor changes or fixes (1.5 to 1.6)
+• Minor number changes or second-level numbers indicate minor changes or fixes (1.5 to 1.6)

-• Revision number, or third level, changes indicate minor bugs or fixes (1.5.3 to 1.5.4)
+• Revision number, or third-level, changes indicate minor bugs or fixes (1.5.3 to 1.5.4)

 Browsers

 A browser is a computer program with a graphical user interface for displaying and navigating between web pages.
 This software allows a computer user to find and view information on the Internet.
-Web browsers interpret the HTML tags in downloaded documents and format the displayed data according to a set of standard style rules (Gregersen, E., 2016).
+Web browsers interpret the HTML tags in downloaded documents and format the displayed data according to standard style rules (Gregersen, E., 2016).

 Video: HTML Explained in 5 Minutes